Travel Career Resources

 Example: A travel nurse approaches a physician to double-check an order for medication before administering the medication to its intended patient.
 The physician―interpreting the question as a sign of distrust in his own expertise―publicly lashes back at the nurse and reports his dissatisfaction with the travel nurse to the charge nurse on duty.
 Instead of responding publicly in kind, the travel nurse enlists the help and support of the charge nurse to find an opportunity to discuss the incident and resolve hard feelings with the physician privately.

-Values/Ethics-Based Conflict in Nursing
+Values/Ethics-Based Conflict

 Value-based conflicts occur when the source of disagreement arises because of a difference in each individual’s values or ethics.
 Our values and ethics come from a variety of places: personal background, life experience, work environment, industry norms, education, and so many other places.
 They’re also traits that guide the way we interact with and identify others.
 It is important to also acknowledge with recent changes in our healthcare system around abortion rights and Covid-19, this can feel more challenging than ever.

-Because values and ethics often create such a cornerstone to our beliefs, tensions based a difference of values and ethics may not come to a clean resolution, and that’s okay.
+Because values and ethics often create such a cornerstone to our beliefs, tensions based on a difference of values and ethics may not come to a clean resolution, and that’s okay.

-It’s important to understand that differences in personal values, ethics, and conflicts in nursing may occur because a procedure, practice, or opinion that you’re witnessing (or holding) is against the rules, regulations, or ethics of the nursing and travel healthcare industry.
+It’s important to understand that differences in personal values and ethics, and conflicts in nursing may occur because a procedure, practice, or opinion that you’re witnessing (or holding) is against the rules, regulations, or ethics of the nursing and travel healthcare industry.
 If you’re caught in one of the first two situations, not only are these conflicts reasonable and expected, they're something you should take the initiative to resolve conflict (in fact, you might have to if you want to keep your job as a nurse).

 On the other hand, codes of ethics exist to keep patients and providers safe, and as a clinician, it’s important to do your part to uphold them.